Automotive Technology » Syllabus

 By: James Halderman

-Course fees: $20.00, ASE Student Certification: $40.00 (to be collected at time of testing)
+Course fees: $20.00, ASE Student Certification: $46.00 (to be collected at the time of testing), Safety glasses are available for $5.00 (optional)

 GAVC Grading Scale